sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 21-12-2017

+- https://www.propublica.org/article/facebook-ads-age-discrimination-targeting Is it not better to prevent ppl you wouldn't hire to apply anyway?

 # 20-12-2017

 - https://www.slideshare.net/HadoopSummit/hadoop-3-in-a-nutshell Basically Hadoop 3 in a cleanup of codebase and a big YARN refacto